sooster910/YoutuNote/readme.md

 YoutuNote is an web application that woud be a solution for students to face the inconvenient moments that they take a note separately such as using Evernote while they study through the Youtube.

-User can use TinyMCE rich text editor while they watching Youtube video through using this web.
+User can use TinyMCE rich text editor while they watching Youtube video on the same page.